 - Easier access to Creative Europe funding through higher co-financing rates

-- A tailor-made mobility scheme for artists and professionals
+- Culture Moves Europe, a tailor-made mobility scheme for artists and professionals

 - Actions targeting sector-specific needs in music, literature, architecture, cultural heritage, design, fashion and cultural tourism